CoDen256/phonexa/docs/arch-detailed.md

 - Support clicking vowels to play audio; diphthongs shown as animated arrows
 - Provide a language editor to create/edit language JSON files in-browser with file-system access
 - Allow recording your own voice, comparing it to reference vowels, and analysing F1/F2 formants via a local Python server
+- Stream microphone audio in real time to the server and receive per-frame formant estimates

 ---